 One afternoon in May, artist and community gardener Sade Boyewa was scrolling through her Instagram feed when she caught a photo of a commercial fridge sitting outside a brownstone in Bed-Stuy, Brooklyn.
-It was stocked full with squash, canned chickpeas, carrots, and bread, and above it, there was a sign painted in bright letters that read “FREE FOOD.”
+It was stocked full of squash, canned chickpeas, carrots, and bread, and above it, there was a sign painted in bright letters that read “FREE FOOD.”
 “I remember thinking, this is what we need in Harlem,” she told me.
 “The line to the food pantry snakes around two blocks.
 Not everyone is fit to go and stand on line for several hours.”

 Like millions of other Americans, Boyewa had been laid off from her day job in March.
 As she worked to put together other paid projects from home, she used any leftover time she had to coordinate a free fridge of the same kind at 352 W. 116th Street in Harlem, across the street from where she’s lived for 25 years.
-Through Instagram, she got in touch with A New World In Our Hearts, the anarchist community organizers behind the Bed-Stuy fridge, and after a week they were able to find and deliver a donated fridge to her doorstep.
+Through Instagram, she got in touch with A New World In Our Hearts, the anarchist community organizer behind the Bed-Stuy fridge, and after a week they were able to find and deliver a donated fridge to her doorstep.
 After she plugged it into an outlet at her local bodega (with the enthusiastic permission of her deli guys), and stocked the stainless steel home fridge with yogurt, plantains, apples, and lettuce, some donated and some purchased, Boyewa joined the ranks of volunteer citizens running free community fridges all over the country right now.
 The sign on the door read, “Take what you need.
 Leave what you don’t,” and in Spanish, “Comidas gratis.”
 “People couldn’t believe it,” Boyewa said. “‘Is this for real?
 Is this free?’”

 The fallout from the coronavirus touching down in the U.S. earlier this year has been devastating, especially for New York City.
 When restaurants, bars, and nonessential businesses closed as a mandate of the state-imposed shutdown on April 29, millions of people found themselves out of jobs, unable to pay rent, and lacking the food they needed to survive.
 An estimated 1 million New Yorkers consistently went without food before the global pandemic began, and in only three months, that number had more than doubled.
 By mid-May the city pledged to deliver 1.5 million meals a day to the 1 in 4 New Yorkers who were now food insecure, but the $170 million plan was stretched thin and flawed.
 In a CBS New York report, some New Yorkers said they found the city’s food deliveries to be lacking in nutrition, or worse, spoiled.
 These solutions started to look like Band-Aids over a growing wound.

 While the city’s coordinated food service worked to correct its failings, New Yorkers were busy taking matters into their own hands.
 In seven locations in under four months, conventional and commercial fridges, plastered with signs of free food, were plugged into extension cords tethered to apartment buildings, corner bodegas, and businesses in three out of the five boroughs: the Bronx, Manhattan, and Brooklyn.
-Thadeaus Umpster, a member of A New World In Our Hearts, said the organization will soon set up fridges in Los Angeles, Minneapolis, D.C., and several more locations in New York.
+Thadeus Umpster, a member of A New World In Our Hearts, said the organization will soon set up fridges in Los Angeles, Minneapolis, D.C., and several more locations in New York.
 Many of the fridges, like one that was set up outside Playground Coffee Shop in Bed-Stuy, have social media accounts that provide updates on their daily stocks — today, blueberries and radishes; tomorrow, it could be anything.

 In Brownsville, a predominantly black neighborhood in East New York, a free fridge was set up in early June by folks running Universe City, an urban aquaponic farm and workspace.
 The space and the fridge at 234 Glenmore Avenue have become hubs for organizers in the Black Lives Matter movement since the protests began at the end of May, and protesters who have taken to the streets to demand justice have inherited boxes of donated fresh produce to sustain their energy in the fight.
 “We’re incubating the political and social education of people in our community,” Alexis Mena, the co-founder of Universe City and one of the free fridge’s organizers, said, “so they can better understand how to take power back from the institutions who have taken it from them.”

 Using food as a form of protest has long and storied roots in black communities, and urban farming and the Brownsville free fridge are acts of resistance to the food apartheid that leaves many BIPOC (black, indigenous, and people of color) neighborhoods without access to fresh, healthy food.
-Black people have experienced vastly disproportionate COVID-19 diagnoses and deaths to white people, so the Brownsville free fridge hopes to draw attention to the racist city-planning that has affected the health of their communities as well.
+Black people have experienced vastly disproportionate COVID-19 diagnoses and deaths to white people, so the Brownsville free fridge hopes to draw attention to the racist city planning that has affected the health of their communities as well.
 “It’s the quality of our air, how close we are to landfills,” Mena said, so why should they trust the government to properly feed them?

 By extension of the fact that the free fridges are maintained by people in the community for people in the community, Boweya, Mena, and Pam Tietze, an artist who organized the Friendly Fridge in Bushwick, said that everyone begins to feel protective ownership over the fridges.
 “The deli next door has a hose and they spray down the fridge sometimes to keep it clean,” she said.
 “The superintendent of the building next to the fridge has become its guardian angel.
 He interviews people who come to the fridge; he reports to the group chat what the current stock levels are like.”
 On Mother’s Day, a local florist left a box of individually portioned flower bouquets with a sign: “Take a flower for mom!”
 Tietze set up a Venmo account to receive donations for groceries and a local artist painted a friendly face on the fridge.
 This was the community-centered result that Tietze had hoped for.
 “I wanted the fridge to self-regulate,” she said.
 “I’m not the fridge’s mom.
 I’m just the person who put it out there.”
 As the protests against police brutality began at the end of May, Friendly Fridge organizers set up a memorial to George Floyd with a framed photo, bouquets of flowers, and santeria candles.